 Very often, for the sake of higher comfort, the security is lowered (long lived sessions, captcha not required).
 The code base of mobile apps can be developed independently of the main application, which may lead to forgetting critical security-related patches.
 Is the backend API of a mobile version the same as the API for web page?
 If not, that’s another component to consider.

 Does your app send emails?
 Do emails contain images or links to content on your website?
-Is that content part of the main page, or is it a place dedicated only for newsletter?
+Is that content part of the main page, or is it a place dedicated only for a newsletter?
 If it’s in a separate space then another component is under threat.

 Your application will use a lot of additional components, especially in cloud environments.
 Things like service discovery (e.g. Eureka), management tools (Spring Boot Admin), logging and metrics (Kibana, Grafana) or other aiding tools (Redis, RabbitMQ).
 Are you sure that no developer/tester has opened their ports to easily connect from home?